eric-barch/dots/README.md

 - Move filepath from bottom to top of pane.
 - Delete nvim powerline or at least remove useless crap.
 - LSP warnings/errors and other virtual text should wrap instead of overflowing pane.
+- Keymap that jumps to next line with an LSP error